nhsuk/manage-vaccinations-in-schools/docs/rake-tasks.md

 This adds a school or schools to the list of schools that a particular organisation manages.

+### `schools:smoke`

+Creates a school location suitable for smoke testing in production.

 ## Teams

 ### `teams:create[ods_code,name,email,phone]`